DarkKnight054/All-Cheat-Sheets/Operating_System.md

 <br/>
 ![](../asset/images/image007.jpg)

+#### What is virtual memory

+Virtual memory is a memory management technique used by operating systems to allow a computer to compensate for shortages of physical memory (RAM) by temporarily transferring data from the RAM to disk storage.

+Virtual memory works by creating a <b>virtual address space</b> that is larger than the available physical memory.
+When a program does not need data that is currently in the RAM, the operating system moves data from the RAM to a temporary file on disk, freeing up space in the RAM for other programs or data.
+This process is known as swapping or paging.
+When the program needs the data again, the operating system swaps it back into the RAM.

+## __In this article, main memory refers to RAM__

 <b>Let's dive into the concepts</b>
 - Processes are dividing into pages and each page contain specific bytes of that process.
 Suppose, we've a process P1. and our page size is 2 Bytes whereas size of P1 is 4 Bytes.
 So, we'll need 4/2 or 2 page to store process P1.
 For better view look at this: